NORTH AMERICAN BOXING FEDERATION BY-LAWS

-The NABF may be dissolved as a corporate entity only by a vote of three-fourths (3/4ths) of its delegates.
+The NABF may be dissolved as a corporate entity only by a vote of three-fourths (3/4th) of its delegates.

 ARTICLE XIV - GROUNDS FOR EXPULSION OR IMPEACHMENT

-1. EXPULSION - Any individual member who is or has been involved in activities detrimental to boxing or to the purposes and objectives of the NABF is subject to expulsion by a two-thirds vote of the Executive Committee.
+1. EXPULSION - Any individual member who is or has been involved in activities detrimental to boxing or to the purposes and objectives of the NABF, included but not limited to a violation of the code of ethics by a ring official, is subject to expulsion by a two-thirds vote of the Executive Committee.

-2. IMPEACHMENT - Any officer or member of the Executive Committee of the NABF, whether elected or appointed, who engages in activities deemed detrimental to either the sport of boxing or the NABF as an organization, may be removed from office or position by a two-thirds vote of the Executive Committee.
+2. IMPEACHMENT - Any officer or member of the Executive Committee of the NABF, whether elected or appointed, who engages in activities deemed detrimental to either the sport of boxing or the NABF as an organization, may be removed from office or position by a two-thirds vote of the Voting Delegates.

 ARTICLE XV – REINSTATEMENT